PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 ones-like rewrite is owned by `passes/pytorch_compat.py`; irrelevant graphs return before index construction when it is called independently.

+PyTorch convolution-filter physicalization is also owned by the Torch-free layout module.
+It queries only Conv2D, depthwise Conv2D, transpose-Conv2D, Conv3D, and transpose-Conv3D indices from the shared graph index, preserves graph order, and tracks shared weight names so each buffer is permuted exactly once.
+The normalizer supplies its existing index; no extra operator scan or index build is required.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,